risen-one-technologies/aws-serverless-example/backend/README.md

        shell
         serverless deploy

-    - If using AWS SAM:

-       shell
-        sam deploy --guided

-    - If using AWS CDK:

-       shell
-        npm run build && cdk deploy

 5. **Testing**

     - Once the deployment is successful, test your backend thoroughly to ensure all functionalities are working as expected.
     - Test different endpoints, Lambda functions, and integrations to verify the functionality.

-6. **Monitoring and Maintenance**

-    - Set up appropriate monitoring and logging for your AWS resources using CloudWatch.
-    - Regularly monitor your backend's performance, errors, and usage metrics.
-    - Update and maintain your backend as needed, incorporating new features, optimizations, or security patches.

 ## Additional Resources